How To Give Better Oral Sex

 Stimulate The Whole Area

 “The balls are often neglected, but they hold a lot of nerve endings and are super sensitive, meaning having them touched, stroked or even just held during oral sex can feel great.
 If you feel comfortable, trace the length of them with a flat tongue, move up the shaft and then come back down.
-Massage them gently with your hands and if it feels good for your partner you can use your hands to massage their perineum too.
-Softly sucking and licking the balls, shaft, perineum and glans while using your hands to massage is a recipe for success.
-But as always, ask your partner what feels good and take your time.
-It’s not a race and communication is everything.” – Emilie
+Massage them gently with your hands and, if it feels good for your partner, you can use your hands to massage their perineum too.
+Softly sucking and licking the balls, shaft, perineum and glans while using your hands to massage is a recipe for success.” – Emilie

 Read Body Language

-“Listen to his breathing and moans in order to gauge when they’re enjoying something, and when they’re not.
-Experiment with different techniques, such as using your tongue to alternate between licking, flicking and sucking, and see if their body language changes so you can grasp exactly what they are enjoying the most.
+“Listen to his breathing and moans in order to gauge when he’s enjoying something, and when he’s not.
+Experiment with different techniques, such as using your tongue to alternate between licking, flicking and sucking; see if their body language changes so you can grasp exactly what they are enjoying the most.
 Don’t be afraid to ask him what he likes, too.
 Giving oral sex is such an intimate act that can help to bring you closer together, showing your partner that you care about them and that you are willing to explore each other in a way that can be both pleasurable and intimate.” – Melissa

 DISCLAIMER: We endeavour to always credit the correct original source of every image we use.
 If you think a credit may be incorrect, please contact us at [email protected].